avierath/aiforhistory/components/texts/pages/about.md

 The goal right now is to produce a useful glossary of terms to help me as I persue my own research on this matter.
 Moving forward, I have stories planned to explain how LLMs like ChatGPT work (starting with an understanding of computational linguistics), explore costs of using these kinds of generative AI, and assess the AI practices scientists suggest for historians and others working on digital humanities.

 ## Credits

 This project is heavily influenced by *Time*'s ["A to Z of Artificial Intelligence"](https://time.com/6271657/a-to-z-of-artificial-intelligence/) and IBM's ["The 2025 Guide to Machine Learning"](https://www.ibm.com/think/machine-learning#605511093).
 Both try to make this information transparent to the average person, but I needed something more tailored for my research that blends the technical with the approachable.

+## Notes on Telar

+This site showcases the features and capabilities of Telar (v.[{{ site.telar.version }}](https://github.com/UCSB-AMPLab/telar/releases/tag/v{{ site.telar.version }})).
+Build your own visual narrative exhibition by visiting:

+- Our **[GitHub repository](https://github.com/UCSB-AMPLab/telar)**, where you can copy the template to create your own project
+- The **[documentation site](https://telar.org/docs)**, where you can find guides and tutorials

+No installation is required: you can manage your content with Google Sheets and publish it for free on GitHub Pages.